- Exclusive offers

-In mid-November 1998, after the trees had shed their leaves, the celebrated artist couple Christo and Jeanne-Claude embarked on their impressive project Wrapped Trees in the grounds of the Fondation Beyeler.
-More than 170 trees in the gardens and the adjacent field were wrapped, using some 53,000 square yards of polyester fabric and 12 miles of rope.
+In mid-November 1998, after the trees had shed their leaves, the celebrated artist duo composed of Christo and his artistic partner and wife Jeanne-Claude embarked on their impressive project Wrapped Trees in the grounds of the Fondation Beyeler.
+More than 170 trees in the gardens and the adjacent field were wrapped, using some 65,000 square yards of polyester fabric and 14 miles of rope.

-The Art Edition Wrapped Trees III documents the planning phase of the project for the Fondation Beyeler and Beyeler Park in Riehen.
+The print Wrapped Trees III documents the planning phase of the project for the Fondation Beyeler and Beyeler Park in Riehen.
 Christo and Jeanne-Claude first became known after aligning themselves with the Nouveaux Réalistes, although they were never official members of the group.
-They made their breakthrough with projects that saw them wrapping buildings, industrial objects and famous works of architecture such as the Berlin Reichstag.
+They made their breakthrough with projects that saw them wrapping buildings, industrial objects, and famous works of architecture such as the Reichstag in Berlin.

-Art by Christo and Jeanne-Claude is unmistakeable, whether it entails wrapping up the German Reichstag or creating floating, pink fabric borders for Floridian islands.
+Art by Christo and Jeanne-Claude is unmistakable, whether it entails wrapping up the German Reichstag or creating floating, pink fabric borders for Floridian islands.
 When these artists cover monuments with their fabric, they create entirely unique sights.
-“It’s not about hiding, it’s about emphasising”, Christo explained.
+“It’s not about hiding, it’s about emphasizing”, Christo explained.

 The project “Wrapped Fountain”, planned for La Fontana de Jujol in Barcelona’s Plaza d'Espana, was conceived in 1979.
-The collage dates from the year 2009, but the project remains unrealised.
+The collage dates from the year 2009, but the project remains unrealized.
 Complete with labels and plans, the sketch provides an insight into both the fountain and the planned, wrapped artwork.
-Another project, also unrealised, is presented in the lithograph “Wrapped Building, Project for #1 Times Square”.
+Another project, also unrealized, is presented in the lithograph “Wrapped Building, Project for #1 Times Square”.

-Jeanne-Claude and Christo met in Paris in 1958.
-In 1995, the pair wrapped Germany’s parliament building, the Berlin Reichstag, and the project drew over 5 million visitors, making it one of the most-visited pieces of contemporary art in the world.
+In 1995, the pair wrapped Germany’s parliament building, the Berlin Reichstag.
+The project drew over five million visitors, making it one of the most-visited pieces of contemporary art in the world.